WEC 33

-WEC 33: Marshall vs. Stann was a mixed martial arts (MMA) event held by World Extreme Cagefighting (WEC) that took place on Wednesday, March 26, 2008.
+WEC 33: Marshall vs. Stann was a mixed martial arts (MMA) event held by World Extreme Cagefighting (WEC) on Wednesday, March 26, 2008.

 Background

 A rematch for the WEC Middlweight Championship between champion Paulo Filho and Chael Sonnen was advertised for this event, but Filho dropped out three weeks prior to the fight for personal reasons.
 Sonnen remained on the card, and instead faced Bryan Baker, who was pulled from an undercard bout with Logan Clark to face Sonnen.
 Clark's new opponent was WEC newcomer Scott Harper.
 The Filho/Sonnen rematch was later rescheduled for WEC 36 in November 2008.

 The event drew an estimated 549,000 viewers on Versus.

 Results

 Reported payout

 The following is the reported payout to the fighters as reported to the Nevada State Athletic Commission.
 It does not include sponsor money or "locker room" bonuses often given by the WEC.